Let me ask you a question. What’s more important, my personal rights or the common good?

 Personal Rights Matter

-It sure seems like both of these are important, doesn’t it?
+Both of these seem important, don’t they?
 My personal rights–my freedom–matters.
 When we force people to live where they don’t want to live, to work where they don’t want to work, to say what they don’t want to say, that’s wrong.

 The Common Good Matters